 Whether or not your child is allergic, bee stings can be a pain.
 A first aid course will teach you to look for signs of allergic reaction—itching or burning, hives, difficulty breathing, to name a few—which could require an epinephrine auto-injector (EpiPen) and a call to the paramedics.

-If there’s no allergic reaction, you need to take out the stinger since it’ll keep pumping venom once it’s in there.
+If there’s no allergic reaction, you must take out the stinger since it’ll keep pumping venom once it’s in there.
 How you get it out matters less than getting it out quickly.
 Once it’s out, you can treat the reaction at the site of the sting.

 - “12 First Aid Skills Every Parent Needs to Know”, Source: https://www.verywellhealth.com/first-aid-skills-every-parent-needs-to-know-1298388